 Wood Finishing

 Our furniture is polished and finished almost entirely by hand.
-The wood is sanded with different grades of sandpaper, polished, stained, and sealed in layers.
-The process is repeated multiple times to get our distinctive finish.
+The wood is sanded with progressively finer grades of sandpaper, stained, and sealed in layers.
+The processes are repeated multiple times to get our signature combinations of colour and texture.

 Like our carpenters and cane weavers, our polishers prefer to sit on the floor, on slightly elevated wooden platforms that they make for themselves.